tstack/lnav/docs/source/commands.rst

    Screenshot of the preview shown for the :code:`:open` command.

-The :code:`:filter-out` command is another instance where the preview behavior can help you craft the correct command-line.
+The :lnavcmd:`:filter-out pattern` command is another instance where the preview behavior can help you craft the correct command-line.
 This command takes a PCRE regular expression that specifies the log messages that should be filtered out of the view.
 The preview for this command will highlight the portion of the log